Our Mission and vision

 - We facilitate working groups and collaborative projects which gather small groups of advocates for an extended period to explore a topic, build relationships, and identify leverage points for large scale change.

-Promote solutions that acknowledge the intersectionality of food system challenges.
+Promote solutions that acknowledge the intersecting nature of food system challenges.